Casey Nicholaw: Director and choreographer

 He is the director and choreographer for the musical Elf: the Musical, which officially opened on Broadway at the Al Hirschfeld Theatre on November 10, 2010, and closed on January 2, 2011.
 He directed and choreographed the stage musical Aladdin which premiered at the 5th Avenue Theatre in Seattle, Washington, from July 7–31, 2011.
 The musical uses songs from the 1992 film Aladdin, with a new book by Chad Beguelin and new lyrics by Beguelin and Alan Menken.
 The show premiered on Broadway at the New Amsterdam Theatre on March 20, 2014.

+In 2012, it was announced Nicholaw would direct Animal House: The Musical, which was to have featured an original score by multi-platinum selling band Barenaked Ladies (“One Week,” “Pinch Me”); it was then announced the music would be composed by David Yazbek.
+Michael Mitnick was to write the libretto for the stage production.

 Nicholaw directed and choreographed the new musical Something Rotten!, which opened in previews on Broadway at the St. James Theatre on March 23, 2015, with an official opening on April 22.

-Nicholaw will direct Animal House: The Musical, which was to have featured an original score by multi-platinum selling band Barenaked Ladies (“One Week,” “Pinch Me”), but is now being composed by David Yazbek.
-Michael Mitnick will write the libretto for the stage production.

 He directed and choreographed the West End production of the musical Dreamgirls, which opened officially on December 14, 2016, at the Savoy Theatre.

 Nicholaw directed and choreographed The Prom on Broadway, which opened November 15, 2018, at the Longacre Theatre; the musical received a New York Times Critic's Pick.

-In 2021, it was announced that he will make his film directing debut by helming the film adaptation of Spamalot for Paramount Pictures, with Eric Idle penning the script and Dan Jinks producing.
+In 2021, it was announced that Nicolaw would make his film directing debut by helming the film adaptation of Spamalot for Paramount Pictures, with Eric Idle penning the script and Dan Jinks producing.
+Two years later, Idle said that the film would not be happening.

+Nicholaw will direct and choreograph 50 First Dates: The Musical based on the 2004 film at The Other Palace, London in autumn 2025.